cyndi5/pico-examples/cynthia/digital_display/README.md

 ## Overview

 Exercises the 7-segment LED digital display on the Elenco Electronic Playground EP-130 project kit.

+### Connections

+*Note*: The Electronic Playground's digital display is a common-cathode 7-segment LED display with right hand decimal point, mounted on a PC board with each segment/decimal point having a 360 ohm series resistor.

 The wiring I used is as follows:
-RP Pico W Pin|Display Pin|EP-130 Spring Terminal
+RP Pico W Pin|Display Pin*|EP-130 Spring Terminal
 ---|---|---
 GND|cathode|25
 GP0|dp|24